humhub/humhub/protected/humhub/docs/guide/developer/testing.md

 ];
 ```

-2. If needed set further humhub settings in `tasks/tests/config/env/master/funtional.php`
+2. If needed set further HumHub settings in `tasks/tests/config/env/master/funtional.php`
 3. Run `codecept run functional --env master`

->Note: Your modules test.php configuration file should always set an 'modules' array with all non core modules needed for test execution.
+> Note: Your modules test.php configuration file should always set an 'modules' array with all non core modules needed for test execution.

->Note: You can specify multiple --env arguments in codeception, for module tests the first --env argument must contain the environment of your
+> Note: You can specify multiple --env arguments in codeception, for module tests the first --env argument must contain the environment of your
-humhub_root settings you want to use for this test run.
+`humhub_root` settings you want to use for this test run.

 ## Run Tests: